To discuss your child’s Bar/Bat Mitzvah and schedule your child’s simcha at Temple Beth-El, please contact the TBE office at 933-2740.

 Congratulations on your upcoming simcha!

 A Bar or Bat Mitzvah is an important lifecycle event for your family and for our congregation and we look forward to sharing in the process.

 Our professional staff is available to assist you throughout the planning stages of your simcha.
-If you would like to speak to Rabbi Joseph, please call the Temple Beth-El Office at 933-2740.
+Please call the Temple Beth-El office at 933-2740 to learn more.

 One way to help put the “mitzvah” back into the Bar/Bat Mitzvah is to practice Judaism in the home.
 As part of the Bar/Bat Mitzvah program children participate in various mitzvah projects.
 The clergy discusses this in detail at the annual orientation meetings.
 Families should begin thinking about ways they can fulfill the mitzvah of “tikun olam”, building a better world.

 - Dates are assigned according to the child’s Hebrew birthday.